CyberPlaton/SpaceGame_Project/README.md

 # SpaceGame_Project
 Exploring and testing of programming a Multiplayer space shooter game.
-The engine used is a work-in-progress homemade engine called "Nautilus" (not publicly available).
+The engine used is a work-in-progress homemade engine.

 ## Current State
 ### The pictures showcase 4 clients connected to 1 server.